-There are two general forms of radioactive waste produced at Olympic Dam being: waste process material, process residues or samples that contain radionuclides from the orebody and plant equipment or materials that have been contaminated with radionuclides from the ore body.
+There are two general forms of radioactive waste produced at Olympic Dam being:

+- Waste from process material, process residues or samples that contain radionuclides from the orebody. - Plant equipment that has been contaminated with radionuclides from the ore body during the processing of the mined ore.
 Each of these categories is managed differently.

-Materials that contain radionuclides are generally disposed of in the TSF.
+Materials that contain radionuclides are generally disposed of in the TSF, providing they met the disposal requirements under the Notification of Contaminated / Hazardous Waste for Disposal to TRS, Document No. 121470.
 However, some bulk samples are managed separately.

-Contaminated plant and equipment is disposed to the contaminated waste disposal facility (CWDF) and is managed according to the contaminated waste management plan.
-Off - site laboratory waste and PPE has EPA approval to be temporarily stored at the Pilot Plant prior to being disposed to the TSF or the CWDF.
+Contaminated plant and equipment is disposed to the CWDF which is managed according to the Contaminated Waste Management Plan, Document No. 114827.

+Off - site laboratory waste and PPE has EPA approval to be temporarily stored at the Pilot Plant prior to being disposed to the TSF (TRS Waste Management Plan, Document No. 120151) or the CWDF.